 Other Webinar Tools and Equipment You’ll Need

-Apart from webinar software, here are other things, including physical equipment, you must consider if you will conduct a webinar.
+Apart from webinar software, you must consider other things, including physical equipment, if you will conduct a webinar.

 Fast Internet Connection